musoniusr/DhammaratoDhamma/_posts/2024-04-17-lighten-your-load-max-m-1-with-callum-04-17-24-K3pKFtdnwD0.md

 And then in sutta number 48, the buddha makes the point that no matter how hindered the mind, no matter how much unwholesome stuff or what obstructions there are, the student knows.
 He knows that he can clean that stuff out and come to reality, to come back to the way things actually are.
 Now, this is called the first knowledge, and that first knowledge is noble.
 That first knowledge is supra mundane or locata.
 It's above the world.

 It's super mundane.
 It is noble, and it is not held by your masses of people.
 It's not held by ordinary people.
-Ordinary people are still stuck at Siva Samatipanya, and here we are transferring into pNA samati sila.
+Ordinary people are still stuck at Siva samādhipanya, and here we are transferring into pNA samādhi sila.
 Okay, this is, in fact, what really unifies and organizes the mind is when we have that confidence to come out of our hindrances by being able to see them, no matter how much you obstructed the mind gets.

 I can see that, and I can come right out of it.
 All right?
 And so with that SAMa SANkA, that's where the right unification of mind comes in.
-The samati mind is a mind that is whole, a mind that is, let us say, confident to keep making the changes into the wholesome over and over and over again.
+The samādhi mind is a mind that is whole, a mind that is, let us say, confident to keep making the changes into the wholesome over and over and over again.
 And as the mind is made whole that way, like the clock that I was giving the example of, okay, that is clean now, we've cleaned our clock, we've taken all the junk out of it, and anytime a speck of dust comes into that clock, we catch it, and we keep it, the mind clean.

 We keep the clockwork functioning correctly.
 Okay?
-So when the mind is a Samati mind, that means that we're free from hindrances, which another way of saying it, you don't want anything, you're okay the way you are.
+So when the mind is a samādhi mind, that means that we're free from hindrances, which another way of saying it, you don't want anything, you're okay the way you are.
 You're safe, secure, comfortable, and satisfied.
 Over and over again.

 And by the way, I'll add something that I should have said before.
 And that is that the son of ten kappa has that quality of confidence.
 Which means that now the mind is successful.
 So we've added from safe, secure, comfortable and satisfied.
 And now into being successful.

 When the mind is successful, that means we know that we can clean it out every time.
 Doesn't matter how much.
 So this is what then begins to bring the mind to that organized place.
 Is because we've got that confidence that we are successful.
 We're the winners here.

 We could do it.
 We're no longer victims.
 We were born as victims and raised as victims.
 And we all have a victim's mentality in the sense of we want help, we want a guru, we want a doctor, we want a teacher.
-But when you have that Samati mind, that means that you already have that winner's attitude.
+But when you have that samādhi mind, that means that you already have that winner's attitude.

 I can do this myself.
 I'm the boss here.
 I'm the boss of my feelings.
 I can feel the way that I want to feel.
 But the world doesn't tell me how to feel.